BioInfoAPS/BioInfoAPS.github.io/_optionals/60-bootstrapped_trees.md

 One way to show this is using bootstrap values, which is the probability that a particular node
-(i.e. a dichotomous branching with a particular set of samples in each branch) appearing among a large number of trees generated while resampling within the sequence alignment.
+(i.e. a dichotomous branching with a particular set of samples in each branch) appears among a large number of trees generated while resampling within the sequence alignment.
 Bootstrap values are often used in the same fashion as confidence intervals.

-A common method for creating bootstrapped trees using RAxML consists of 3 step approach:
+A common method for creating bootstrapped trees using RAxML consists of a 3 step approach:
 - Generate a few maximum likelihood (ML) trees.
 - Generate many bootstrapped trees.
 - Apply the bootstrap information to the best ML tree.